zlohbierdcul/csgoCheat/README.md

+### :warning: Disclaimer:
-### :warning: Disclaimer: This is for educational and entertainment purposes only!
+###   This is for educational and entertainment purposes only!
 Do not use this to cheat on offical servers.
+You will get banned.
 ------------------
 # csgoCheat
 A first try of writing a cheat for CSGO using C#